Basic concepts in

 presence of a gradient in strain rate depends on whether the

-...Indicating that there is no gradient in strain rate, and
+there seems to be no gradient in strain rate.

 |Motion (velocity and